frednora/gramado/README.md

 ```
 distros/ - Building full distributions into this directory.
 docs/    - The documentation.

 os/      - Client-side GUI applications.
+           (DS00 SUBSYSTEM applications)

 windows/ - The display server.

 zbase/   - Init process, ring 3 drivers and ring 3 servers.
+           (KERNEL CONSOLE SUBSYSTEM applications)
+           (pubsh.bin runs on PUBTERM SUBSYSTEM)
+           (shell.bin runs on TERMINAL SUBSYSTEM)

 zcore/   - Boot, kernel and ring 0 modules.
 ```

+# TODO
+CREATE THE FOLDERS WHERE THAT REPRESENTS EACH SUBSYSTEM TO PUT THE APPS INTO IT.

 > [!IMPORTANT]
 > Build instruction